senzing-garage/knowledge-base/HOWTO/use-senzingapi-runtime.md

     :
     ```

-## Wrapping existing image
+## Wrap existing image

-The following steps create wraps an existing image with Senzing binaries,
+The following steps creates a new Docker image by wrapping an existing image with Senzing binaries.
-then builds new "Senzing stock" docker images using the newly wrapped image.

 1. :pencil2: Set environment variables.